 In commemoration of African American History Month, NWU’s New York chapter presented “Writing While Black” on February 13th at NWU headquarters in midtown Manhattan.
-Veteran journalist Herb Boyd, who is also an Amsterdam News columnist, led journalists Bill Fletcher, Jr. and Yusef Salaam, along with poets Eartha Watts-Hicks, JP Howard, and Raymond Nathaniel Turner (co-chair of NWU’s Steering Committee) in a discussion of their experiences as writers.
+Veteran journalist Herb Boyd, who is also an Amsterdam News columnist, led journalists Bill Fletcher, Jr. and Yusef Salaam, along with poets Eartha Watts-Hicks, JP Howard, and Raymond Nat Turner (co-chair of NWU’s Steering Committee) in a discussion of their experiences as writers.

 At the event, Salaam shared these insights:

 “Tonight we celebrate African American History Month founded by Dr. Carter Godwin Woodson, the father of Black History.
 Woodson initially launched Negro History Week in February 1926, now it’s Black History Month.

 “We are here to celebrate African writers, their victories over the perils of White Supremacy and Capitalism.
 Black Writers pen praise songs of possibilities over impossibilities, bright days ahead vs. dark futures, the struggle for liberation to crush the perpetrators of the Holocaust of Enslavement, and the battle for human dignity that tossed Apartheid in Dixie, and South Africa into the toilet of history.

 “Kemet (Egypt) is where history began and writing was invented.
 There in Africa is where the first assault on the narratives of Black writers began by invading conquerors.
 They ravished the libraries, claimed authorship of the books that elucidated philosophy, theology, mathematics, engineering, medicine, astronomy, astrology, etc. Because Egypt Classical Civilization is so vital to human history, the Euro-centrists and Asian chauvinists “moved” Egypt out of Africa and claimed that it was in the Middle East.